-Have you’ve been told by our Macomb doctors that you need tooth extractions to remove wisdom teeth, diseased teeth, teeth that need to be removed for dental implants placement, or any other reason?
+Have you’ve been told by Associated Oral & Maxillofacial Surgeons in Galesburg that you need tooth extractions for any other reason?
 If so, you should know that there are actually two types of tooth extractions – simple extractions and surgical extraction.
 Knowing the difference between the two – as well as which type of oral surgery you will have performed – will help you prepare mentally for your procedure, as well as choose your sedation dentistry option.
 It will also help clue you in on how much time you’ll need to recover from your oral surgery procedure.

 What are Simple Tooth Extractions?

 Simple tooth extractions are when a visible tooth is surgically removed from your mouth.
 Simple tooth extractions are performed for a variety of reasons, including the removal of:

 - Diseased teeth that can’t be treated with cavity fillings or root canals;